North American F-86 Sabre: Introduction of the MiG-15 and comparisons

 In response, three squadrons of F-86s were rushed to the Far East in December.
 The MiG-15 was superior to early F-86 models in ceiling, firepower, acceleration, turning, rate of climb, and ability to zoom climb.
 The F-86 was marginally faster, and could out-dive the MiGs.
 When the F-86F was introduced in 1953, the two aircraft became more closely matched, and by the end of the war, many American combat-experienced pilots were claiming a marginal superiority for the F-86F.

-The heavier firepower of the MiG, and many other contemporary fighters, was addressed by “Project Gun-Val” which saw the combat testing of seven F-86Fs each armed with four 20 mm T-160 cannons (such F-86s were designated as F-86F-2s).
-Despite being able to fire only two of the four 20 mm cannon at a time, the experiment was considered a success and signaled the end of the decades-long use of the Browning .50 caliber in the air-to-air role.
+The heavier firepower of the MiG, and many other contemporary fighters, was addressed by Project Gun-Val, which saw the combat testing of seven F-86Fs, each armed with four 20 mm T-160 cannons (such F-86s were designated as F-86F-2s).
+Despite being able to fire only two of the four 20 mm cannons at a time, the experiment was considered a success and signaled the end of the decades-long use of the Browning .50 caliber in the air-to-air role.

 Although the F-86A could be safely flown through Mach 1, the F-86E's all-moving tailplane greatly improved maneuverability at high speeds.
 The MiG-15 could not safely exceed Mach 0.92, an important disadvantage in near-sonic air combat.
 Far greater emphasis had been given to the training, aggressiveness, and experience of the F-86 pilots.
 American Sabre pilots were trained at Nellis, where the casualty rate of their training was so high, they were told, "If you ever see the flag at full staff, take a picture."
 Despite rules of engagement to the contrary, F-86 units frequently initiated combat over MiG bases in the Manchurian "sanctuary".

-In October 1951, the Soviets managed to recover a downed Sabre, and in their investigation of the type they concluded that the Sabre's advantage in combat was due to the APG-30 gun-sight that facilitated accurate fire at longer ranges.
+In October 1951, the Soviets managed to recover a downed Sabre, and in their investigation of the type, they concluded that the Sabre's advantage in combat was due to the APG-30 radar gunsight that facilitated accurate fire at longer ranges.